JianhengShi/Pacman/wiki-template/AI-Method-6.md

 Moreover, by having one agent play one role only, the problem domain for each agent was simplified and the interpretability of the agent behaviors was improved.

 #### *Disadvantages*
+The use of classical planning was a quick fix for the problems we identified in the approximate Q-learning, but it had its limitations.
+The agents switched between reinforcement learning and classical planning following pre-defined rules, which may lead to non-optimal actions and hence the loss of efficiency.
+Additionally, it was also observed that defense agents were not very efficient since when they get scared, all they do is to stay away from the opponent Pacman, which was not productive.

 [Back to top](#table-of-contents)